Duties, Responsibilities, Schooling, Requirements, Certifications, Job Outlook, and Salary

 Surgical Nurse Practitioner Schooling & Certification

-What Degree Do You Need to Be a Surgical Nurse Practitioner?
+What Degree Do You Need to Become a Surgical Nurse Practitioner?

 Becoming a surgical nurse practitioner doesn’t happen overnight—it’ll require several years of investment into your education and building the necessary work experience.
 However, nearly any surgical nurse practitioner will tell you the rewards are worth it!
 Like any other nursing specialty, you’ll need to start by earning your Bachelor of Science in Nursing (BSN) degree from an accredited college or university.
 Traditionally, that requires spending a full four years in school, but with an accelerated degree program, you could earn your BSN in as little as 32 months!
 Surgical nurse practitioners will also need to earn a master’s degree in nursing (MSN) before they’re able to practice as APRNs.